 Nearly all lawyers working in wills and probate would have found themselves in the same position as Helen at least once.
 An appointment is made, there is a description in your diary “New client – power of attorney”.

 You assume the client intends to instruct you to prepare power of attorney documents for themselves, appointing a person they trust to make decisions on their behalf if they aren’t in a position to do so themselves.
 But then it becomes clear that the client would like you to prepare a power of attorney for someone else, most commonly a parent, who is not present at the meeting, who may have even already lost capacity.

 Alarm bells should have been ringing for Helen at this point.

 Disappointingly, we then see Helen hold another meeting with the daughter and the mother together and the mother is demonstrating odd behaviour, raising questions about her capacity.

 Best practice would have warranted Helen insisting to meet with the client’s mother privately, without the daughter present.
 This is because Helen needed to satisfy herself that:

 A power of attorney (POA) is a legal document that allows you to appoint another person – the ‘attorney’ – to act on your behalf in legal and financial matters.

 By appointing a POA, you’re potentially giving away enormous power and responsibility, and it’s important that:

-By law, as soon as you sign the document and it’s accepted by your appointed attorney, they have the authority to act straight away.
+By law, a power of attorney come into a effect as soon as you sign the document and it’s accepted by your appointed attorney, they then have the authority to act straight away.
 Some people may want to put limits on the timing, for example, they don’t want the POA to kick in until a GP certifies that they’ve lost capacity to act for themselves.